 According to Wenzel et al. (2020), there are at least four survival strategies during a crisis: retrenchment or efficiency; persevering or maintaining as-is conditions with persistence; innovation; and exit.
-In a study of SMEs in Indonesia, Yunus et al. (2023) mapped four strategies implemented in the short and long term.
-Another study on SMEs' struggles showed that SMEs engaged in more innovation practices during a crisis (El Chaarani et al., 2021; Caballero-Morales, 2021) while seeking government support (Arslan et al., 2021; Chatzoudes et al., 2022), or seeking assistance from the external environment during the crisis, such as from families and even competitors (Safari and Saleh, 2020; Arthur et al., 2022; Yunus et al., 2023).
+In a study of SMEs in Indonesia, Yunus et al. (2023) mapped four strategies implemented in the short and long terms.
+Another study on SMEs' struggles showed that SMEs engaged in more innovation practices during a crisis (El Chaarani et al., 2021; Caballero-Morales, 2021) while seeking government support (Arslan et al., 2021; Chatzoudes et al., 2022), or seeking assistance from the external environment during a crisis, such as from families and even competitors (Safari and Saleh, 2020; Arthur et al., 2022; Yunus et al., 2023).
 RBT is insightful in shedding light on the behavior of SMEs to sustain their businesses.

-Similarly, previous studies have also linked SMEs' actions, which can be sporadic, in offering new products or existing products with new value propositions with their ability to survive during crises (Cottrell and Nault, 2004; Rahman et al., 2022).
-In this case, the keyword is SMEs' ability to develop innovation continuously (i.e., innovation capability).
-Previous studies have shown that a company's ability to develop innovation increases during crises, especially for SMEs (Lukovszki et al., 2021; Rahman et al., 2022).
-Miroshnychenko et al. (2021) further proved that the ability to absorb and utilize external information can increase company innovation and ultimately affect organizational performance.
+Similarly, previous studies have also linked SMEs' actions, which can be sporadic, in offering new or existing products with new value propositions and their ability to survive during crises (Cottrell and Nault, 2004; Rahman et al., 2022).
+In this case, the keyword is SMEs' ability of SMEs to continuously develop innovation (i.e., innovation capability).
+Previous studies have shown that a company's ability to develop innovation increases during crises, particularly for SMEs (Lukovszki et al., 2021; Rahman et al., 2022).
+SMEs were found to innovate their business model to improve their survivability (Corvello et al., 2023; Jabeen et al., 2023).
+Miroshnychenko et al. (2021) further prove that the ability to absorb and utilize external information can increase company innovation and ultimately affect organizational performance.

 Drawing from the qualitative findings, this study revealed two pertinent themes as SMEs' survival responses during the pandemic: resource utilization and innovation.
 Resource utilization emerged as an intuitive strategy in the early days when SMEs sensed the urgency to save their businesses.
-Efforts have been made to develop innovative practices for this purpose.
+Efforts have been made to develop innovative practices for these purposes.